Every time I hear someone ask a pregnant person, “Do you know what you’re having, or will it be a surprise?” it pisses me off.

-A child, I thought.
-The pregnancy will result in a child.
+A child, I always think in response.
+Hopefully, the pregnancy will result in a child.
+But that’s rarely how the pregnant person responds.

 “Boys are easier for sure!
 But you already have the girl stuff.”